 Cautionary Note Regarding Forward-looking Statements

 This website contains “forward-looking statements.”
-Those statements include, but are not limited to, statements with respect to: estimated calculations of mineral reserves and resources at our properties, plans and objectives, industry trends, our requirements for additional capital, treatment under applicable government regimes for permitting or attaining approvals, government regulation, environmental risks, title disputes or claims, synergies of potential future acquisitions, expectations generally regarding the completion of the offering, and our anticipated uses of the net proceeds from this offering.
-These statements may be under the captions “Risk Factors,” “Management’s Discussion and Analysis of Financial Condition and Results of Operations,” “Industry Overview,” “Business” and in other sections of this website.
+Those statements may include, but are not limited to, statements with respect to: estimated calculations of mineral reserves and resources at our properties, plans and objectives, industry trends, our requirements for additional capital, treatment under applicable government regimes for permitting or attaining approvals, government regulation, environmental risks, title disputes or claims, future exploration, discoveries, development, production, acquisitions and other events and achievements, the performance of our technology and the potential benefits of the foregoing.
 In some cases, you can identify these statements by forward-looking words such as “may,” “might,” “could,” “should,” “would,” “achieve,” “budget,” “scheduled,” “forecasts,” “expects,” “plans,” “anticipates,” “believes,” “estimates,” “predicts,” “potential” or “continue,” the negative of these terms and other comparable terminology.
 These forward-looking statements may include projections of our future financial performance, our anticipated growth strategies and anticipated trends in our industry.

 All forward-looking statements speak only as of the date on which they are made.
 These statements are not guarantees of future performance and involve certain risks, uncertainties and assumptions concerning future events that are difficult to predict.
 Therefore, actual future events or results may differ materially from these statements.
 We believe that the factors that could cause our actual results to differ materially from those expressed or implied by forward-looking statements include the following:

-- our mineral projects are all at the exploration stage;
+- our mineral projects are all at the exploration stage with no certainty of advancing to further stages of development;

 - we have no mineral reserves, other than at the San Matias project;